DryPringleSoup/ytAudioFetch/README.md

 Enter the path of the JSON save file: ~/ytAudioFetchSave.json Replace existing files? (y/n): y tag existing files? (y/n): y
+Clear existing covers? (y/n): y
-*Values over 95 result in higher file sizes with a diminishing return on quality* Enter the cover quality (0-100): 70
+Enter the directory to save the cover images (leave empty to not save covers): ~/ytAudioFetchCovers *Values over 95 result in higher file sizes with a diminishing return on quality* Enter the cover quality (0-100): 70
 Overwrite data in save file? (y/n): y